 - Use relevant hashtags to reach a wider audience interested in the topic

 - Be consistent – share and engage daily

 You can turn your own ideas into powerful conversations, through consistency in insightful, valuable content and engagement.
 Every member has a personal brand, a virtual stage and a microphone.
 What will you say?

 Your Top Voices

 These lists got me thinking about who are MY Top Voices, the people I love to see in my home feed, who are engaging, entertaining, insightful, informative and inspiring.
-I’m sure others will spring to mind after publishing, but this is just a selection of fabulous people who’s content I enjoy, who aren’t LinkedIn experts.
+I’m sure others will spring to mind after publishing, but this is just a selection of fabulous people whose content I enjoy, who aren’t LinkedIn experts.
 Of course some touch on LinkedIn, but it isn’t their core business like most on my LinkedIn Experts List.

 Here is my curated list of people that spring to mind in no particular order:

 - Sarah Cooper – Topics: corporate & leadership issues Tone: entertaining

 - John Espirian – Topics: copywriting & technology Tone: informative, down-to-earth

 - Daniel Disney – Topics: sales insights Tone: entertaining & witty